golevka6489/golevka6489/README.md

-### self-taught sustainable energy engineer, data science rookie, and general creative
+### self-taught sustainable energy engineer, autoCAD enthusiast, data science rookie, and general creative

 <!--
 **golevka6489/golevka6489** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.